-Corbyn's NI visit to focus on Brexit

-Labour will not support any Brexit deal that includes a return to a hard border, Jeremy Corbyn will say later.
+'Labour would be neutral in border poll'

+Jeremy Corbyn has told the BBC that if he is prime minister the UK government would take a neutral position in any border poll campaign.

+He said he was not asking for or advocating a border poll, but would ensure the Good Friday Agreement is implemented "to the letter".

-Mr Corbyn is making his first visit to Northern Ireland since he was elected as Labour leader three years ago.
+Mr Corbyn is on his first trip to NI since becoming Labour leader.

-He will make a speech at Queen's University in Belfast to insist he will not tolerate a hard border between NI and the Republic of Ireland.
+He also used his speech at Queen's University in Belfast to argue that Brexit must not lead to a hard border.

-Potential disruption to cross-border trade is crucial to the overall state of the Brexit negotiations.
+The leader of the opposition told his audience he was not asking for a border poll, but in an interview with the BBC he was asked how a Corbyn government would handle such a campaign if it happened on his watch.

 'Symbol of peace'